 \subsection{Guessing the Topology of a Solution}

 We proceed to define the notion of a topology, which we need in order to sufficiently restrict our search space.
-Note that in the definition, the multiplicity of every arc is at most $1$, but we can have mutually-opposite arcs, i.e.~arcs of the type $(x,y)$ and $(y,x)$.
+Note that in the definition, the multiplicity of every arc is at most $1$, but we can have mutually-opposite arcs, i.e., arcs of the type $(x,y)$ and $(y,x)$.

 \begin{definition} Let $\ell\in\mathbb{N}$.
-Then, an $\ell$-topology is an $\ell$-colored digraph with at most $\ell$ arcs and without isolated vertices such that each of its vertices has a distinct color.
+Then, an $\ell$-topology is an $\ell$-colored digraph with at most $\ell$ arcs such that each of its vertices has a distinct color, and whose underlying undirected graph is connected.
 Let ${\cal T}_\ell$ denote the set of all $\ell$-topologies. \end{definition}

 We first argue that there are not many topologies.

 \begin{lemma} Let $\ell\in\mathbb{N}$.
 Then, $|{\cal T}_\ell|=2^{\OO(\ell\log\ell)}$. \end{lemma}